jiangyilism/arm-toolchain/arm-software/embedded/README.md

 ## Host platforms

-Arm Toolchain for Embedded is built and tested on Ubuntu 18.04 LTS.
+Arm Toolchain for Embedded is built and tested on:

-The Windows version is built on Windows Server 2019 and lightly tested on Windows 10.
+* Linux Ubuntu 22.04 LTS on x86_64 and AArch64.

-Building on macOS is functional for x86_64 and Apple Silicon.
+* macOS on x86_64 and Apple Silicon.
+* Windows Server 2019 with Visual Studio on x86_64.

 [Binary packages](https://github.com/arm/arm-toolchain/-/releases)
 are provided for major LLVM releases for Linux and Windows.